-Prior to joining the firm, Mr. Eisenstein clerked for the Hon.
+Prior to joining the firm, Matthew clerked for the Hon.
 Edmund V. Ludwig in the Eastern District of Pennsylvania.
-While in law school, Mr. Eisenstein served as an Editor of the University of Pennsylvania Law Review.

-- Payment card company in individual and national class actions in federal court multidistrict litigation challenging interchange fees under the Sherman Act and state consumer protection statutes.
+- Payment card company in individual and national class actions in federal court multidistrict litigation challenging interchange fees and network rules under the Sherman Act and state consumer protection statutes.

-- Payment card company in federal antitrust class action litigation challenging ATM access fees under the Sherman Act and state consumer protection statutes.
+- Payment card company in federal antitrust class action litigation challenging ATM access fee rules under the Sherman Act and state consumer protection statutes.

-- Product manufacturer in consumer class actions asserting deceptive practices under state law.
+- Payment card company in multiple consumer class actions asserting violations of federal antitrust laws and deceptive practices under federal and state consumer protection statutes.